joelawm/College-Degree/README.md

 11. Final
     - This is the end of class final, its a combination of all the knowledge I have gained in the class, but in a 500 line assignment.

-## CSCI 463 :
+## CSCI 463 : Computer Architecture and Systems Organization
-Instructor: Computer Architecture and Systems Organization
+Instructor: John Berezinski
 ###### Overview
 Computer Science 463 is a class all about the inner workings of the computer.
 From modern CPU design to Buses, this class pretty much covers it all.
 A lot of this knowledge I already had because of a high school A+ Certification class, as well as my love for computer hardware.